AgoraIO/Advanced-Video/Android/README.md

 There is another reference project [grafika](https://github.com/google/grafika) from Google where this project's idea of maintaining OpenGLES contexts comes from.

-To held distinguish between MediaIO video sources and the videos from different sources, we define the video frames from screen sharing or local videos as inputs.
+To help distinguish between MediaIO video sources and the videos from different sources, we define the video frames from screen sharing or local videos as inputs.

 #### Screen Share